arrikto/feast/examples/kubeflow-guide/FeastUserGuide.md

 When training models we want to be able to control the datasets we use in an efficient way.
 We want to be able to consistently fetch features for reproducibility purposes and not have to worry about complex point-in-time joins.
 The Feast SDK offers the *get_historical_features()* method that does the work for you.

-Go through **model-workflow.ipynb** and run it as a pipeline using Kale to learn more.
+Go through **model-workflow.ipynb** in `files/notebooks` and run it as a pipeline using Kale to learn more.

 #### Continuous Model Training